-The Group systematically monitors the following risks resulting from the use of financial instruments: credit risk, market risk and liquidity risk.
+The Group systematically monitors the following risks resulting from structure of its asset portfolio: credit risk, market risk and liquidity risk.

 4.3.1 Credit risk

 The Group's credit risk relates to the counterparty risk of default that may arise and cause financial loss to the Group by failing to meet its financial obligations due to the deterioration of its financial position.
 The Group manages individual exposures as well as credit risk concentrations.